 Originally, the CORSIA baseline – from which airline offsetting requirements under the agreement are calculated – was agreed to be an average of 2019 and 2020 emissions.
 However, in 2020 the COVID-19 crisis caused a precipitous drop in demand for air transport to less than half that of 2019.
 As a result, the CORSIA baseline would have been significantly reduced, imposing an unexpected and severe economic burden on an already extremely weakened airline industry and contravening the spirit of the CORSIA framework agreed in 2016.
 Therefore, in June 2020, the ICAO Council agreed to use 2019 emissions only as CORSIA’s baseline for the period of 2021-2023.

 Most recently, at its 41st Assembly, ICAO set 85% of 2019 emissions as CORSIA’s baseline from 2024 until the end of the scheme in 2035: a significantly more ambitious target than originally planned, which the industry supported.

 Mitigating CO2 Emissions

 The aviation sector is committed to advances in technology, operations, and infrastructure to continue to reduce its carbon emissions.
 Offsetting is not intended to replace these efforts.
-CORSIA can help the sector achieve its climate targets in the short and medium-term by complementing emissions reduction initiatives within the sector.
+Nor would CORSIA make fuel efficiency any less of a day-to-day priority.
+Rather, CORSIA can help the sector achieve its climate targets in the short-and medium-term by complementing emissions reduction initiatives within the sector.